- Company Name

 **Required Education & Certifications**

-- Bachelor’s degree in Computer Science, Mathematics, Physics, or a related technical field.
+- Bachelor’s degree in Computer Science, Engineering, or related STEM field, or a demonstrable alternative path with equivalent experience.